dlang/DIPs/README.md

 ## Purpose

 This repository stores and manages improvement proposals for the D programming language.
-Common examples include the change of existing language semantics, addition of new major features to compiler or enforcement of new process as a standard.
+Common examples include a change to existing language semantics, the addition of a new major features to the compiler or enforcement of new process as a standard.
 In general, any controversial change must be managed as a DIP and thus requires approval by the language authors and feedback from the D community.

 ## Procedure

-### Submitting new D Improvement proposal
+### Submitting a new D Improvement proposal

-1. Write a document for new improvement proposal based on [the template](https://github.com/dlang/DIPs/blob/master/Template.md).
+1. Write a document for the new improvement proposal based on [the template](https://github.com/dlang/DIPs/blob/master/Template.md).
-   All sections mentioned in the template are important - for example, a change implying breaking changes has almost no chance to be accepted if it doesn't describe a migration path to mitigate breakage in great details.
+   All sections mentioned in the template are important - for example, a change implying breaking changes has almost no chance to be accepted if it doesn't describe a migration path to mitigate breakage.

-2. Create a new pull request against this repository by adding a new document to the `DIPs` folder picking up the next spare ID (>= 1000).
-The DIP manager will provide feedback about what information needs to be added for DIP to be of expected quality.
+2. Create a new pull request against this repository by adding a new document to the `DIPs` folder, using the next spare ID (>= 1000).
+The DIP manager will provide feedback about what information needs to be added for the DIP to reach the required quality for further consideration.
 The DIP document must be named "DIP<id>.md".

-3. After initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.
+3. After any initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.
-   This will allow to evaluate strong and weak points of the proposal before it gets to the language author's attention.
+   This will help evaluate stronger and weaker points of the proposal before it gets to the language author's attention.

-3. Once a proposal has all necessary details and the DIP manager considers it to be ready for evaluation by language authors, the pull request gets merged with the DIP status being `Draft`.
-A DIP pull request should not be merged faster than one month from newsgroup announcement to ensure everyone had a chance to comment on it.
+3. Once a proposal includes all necessary details and the DIP manager considers it to be ready for evaluation by the language authors, the pull request gets merged with the DIP status being `Draft`.
+A DIP pull request should not be merged earlier than one month after the newsgroup announcement to ensure everyone has a chance to comment on it.

-### Getting DIP approved
+### Getting a DIP approved

-1. Once in a few months the DIP manager has to pick one DIP from those that are currently in `Draft` status.
-Proposals with more detailed descriptions and/or proof of concept implementation should have a higher priority.
+1. Once every few months the DIP manager has to pick one DIP from those that currently have `Draft` status.
+Proposals with more detailed descriptions and/or proof of concept implementations should have a higher priority.
 2. The DIP is brought to the language authors for review.
 The DIP manager's responsibility is to gather and provide information about the proposal at their request.
-After each round of review the DIP manager must publish its short summary and outcome to the mailing list.
+After each round of review the DIP manager must publish to the mailing list the outcome of the review along with a small summary.
 3. Review should result in the DIP either being moved to `Approved` status or modified with a list of issues that need to be worked on before a final decision can be made.
 In case the DIP topic seems important but language